-- Presenting an interactive Title IX/VAWA educational training video, including healthy relationships information to all new students by the Student Life Office and Ravens C.A.R.E. during orientation.
-Video available to all students on the college website. - Providing Title IX/VAWA training for all faculty, staff, and employees.
-All new employees complete an online training module on these topics upon hire and retake the online training each year. - Distributing a Title IX/VAWA informational brochure to all students - Updating and maintaining a Title IX/VAWA webpage on the College website that includes information about the Sexual Harassment Policy, available resource, etc. - Sponsoring an Ali Kemp Self-Defense workshop annually - Providing a Health Fair on campus - Conducting various bystander intervention and healthy relationships workshops - Hosting Alcohol Education programs and healthy relationships speakers on campus as well an Awareness Campaign via posters across campus - Presentation of Discovery Day research to campus community on the multidimensional effects of sexual assault - Promoting campus activities of student lead Alcohol and Drug Task Force and Ravens C.A.R.E.
-(Countering Assault Risk and Education) peer groups - Offering educational sessions and literature in coordination with nationally recognized observances, such as Sexual Assault Awareness Month - Providing training for Title IX/VAWA Investigators, Student Life staff and Student Conduct Board members regarding expectations/challenges
+- Providing Title IX/VAWA educational training, including healthy relationships information, to all new students during orientation. - Providing Title IX/VAWA training for all faculty, staff, and employees.
+All new employees complete an online training module on these topics upon hire and retake the online training each year. - Distributing a Title IX/VAWA informational brochure to all students - Updating and maintaining a Title IX/VAWA webpage on the College website that includes information about the Sexual Harassment Policy, available resource, etc. - Providing a Health Fair on campus - Conducting various bystander intervention and healthy relationships workshops - Hosting Alcohol Education programs and healthy relationships speakers on campus as well an Awareness Campaign via posters across campus - Promoting campus activities of student lead Alcohol and Drug Task Force peer group - Offering educational sessions and literature in coordination with nationally recognized observances, such as Sexual Assault Awareness Month - Providing training for Title IX/VAWA Investigators and Student Life staff regarding expectations/challenges

-In summary, because the College recognizes that the prevention of sex discrimination, sexual harassment, sexual violence/assault, domestic violence, dating violence, and stalking is important, it offers educational programming to a variety of groups such as: campus personnel; incoming students and new employees participating in orientation; and members of student organizations.
+In summary, because the College recognizes that the prevention of sexual assault, domestic violence, dating violence, and stalking is important, it offers educational programming to a variety of groups such as: campus personnel; incoming students and new employees participating in orientation; and members of student organizations.
 Among other elements, such training will cover relevant definitions, procedures, and sanctions; will provide safe and positive options for bystander intervention; and will provide risk reduction information, including recognizing warning signs of abusive behavior and how to avoid potential attacks.

-Procedures to Follow if You are a Victim of Sexual Assault, Domestic Violence, Dating Violence, or Stalking:
+Procedures to Follow if You are a Victim of Dating Violence, Domestic Violence, Sexual Assault, or Stalking:

 If you are a victim of a sexual assault, domestic violence, dating violence, or stalking, go to a safe place and call 911 or Campus Security at 913-360-8888.
-You may also contact the College's Title IX Coordinator Dr. Kimberly Shankman at 913-360-7413, kshankman@benedictine.edu.
-Students may also contact the College's Deputy Title IX Coordinator, Sean Mulcahy, Associate Dean of Students.
-Mr. Mulcahy can be reached at 913-360-7500, smulcahy@benedictine.edu.
+You may also contact the College's Title IX Coordinator Dr. Sean Mulcahy at 913-360-7965, smulcahy@benedictine.edu.
+Students may also contact the College's Deputy Title IX Coordinator, Eric Burghart, Director of Student Conduct.
+Mr. Burghart can be reached at 913-360-7500, eburghart@benedictine.edu.